nais/device/device-health-checker/README.md

     ./device-health-checker.phar kolide:validate-checks -t $KOLIDE_API_TOKEN

-This command is run as a scheduled workflow in this repository, and if the command finds checks with missing tags it will send a message to the `#nais-device-alerts` channel.
+This command is run as a scheduled workflow in this repository, and if the command finds checks with missing tags it will send a message to the `#nais-device-alarms` channel.
 This is done using a webhook that is owned by the `Kolide checks validation` Slack app installed on the NAV IT workspace.

 #### Command options